dotnet/designs/accepted/2021/system-drawing-win-only/system-drawing-win-only.md

    pointing to an aka.ms link with the reasons behind it and recommending stable, well-maintained open-source library alternatives

-3. Provide a runtime config switch named `System.Drawing.UnixSupport`, that when is set to `true` we will no longer throw a `PlatformNotSupportedException` when loading `libgdiplus`.
+3. Provide a [runtime config switch](https://docs.microsoft.com/dotnet/core/run-time-config/) named `System.Drawing.EnableUnixSupport`, that when is set to `true` we will no longer throw a `PlatformNotSupportedException` when loading `libgdiplus`.

 4. In .NET 7+ all of `Sytem.Drawing.Common` APIs dependent of `libgdiplus` will throw `PlatformNotSupportedException` and the runtime config switch will no longer work.